corstian/digital-garden/notes/software/Model - View - ViewModel (MVVM).md

 - Directly talking to view controls from the viewmodel
 - Manually loading in views from viewmodels

 Ideally the viewmodel should only exhibit data (bindable properties) and behaviour (commands).

+## Testability
+A properly set up viewmodel also brings the benefit of testability.
+It is possible to use viewmdo